getoutreach/devbase/rfcs/0-template.md

 ### Goals

-Add a check list of what the goals of this proposal is, ideally this will help clarify what this is meant to do.
+Add a checklist of things this proposal is trying to achieve.

 ### Non-goals

-Add a check list of things this proposal does _not_ intend to solve.
+Add a list of things this proposal is _not_ trying to achieve.

 ## Implementation Details

-Add implementation specific details, the "how" of the proposal.
+Add details of how the proposal will be implemented.

 ## Testing and Release Plan